History of Siberia: Mongol conquest of Southern and Western Siberia

 Western Siberia came under the Golden Horde.
 The descendants of Orda Khan, the eldest son of Jochi, directly ruled the area.
 In the swamps of western Siberia, dog sled Yam stations were set up to facilitate collection of tribute.

-In 1270, Kublai Khan sent an ethnic Han official, with a new batch of settlers, to serve as the judge of the Kyrgyz and Tuvan basin areas (益蘭州 and 謙州).
-Ogedei's grandson Kaidu occupied portions of Central Siberia from 1275 on.
+In 1270, Kublai Khan sent an ethnic Han official, with a new batch of settlers, to serve as the judge of the Kyrgyz and Tuvan basin areas (益蘭州 and 謙州). Ögedei's grandson Kaidu occupied portions of Central Siberia from 1275 on.
 The Yuan dynasty army under Kublai's Kipchak general Tutugh reoccupied the Kyrgyz lands in 1293.
 From then on the Yuan dynasty controlled large portions of Central and Eastern Siberia.

 The Yenisei area had a community of weavers of ethnic Han origin.
 Samarkand and Outer Mongolia both had artisans of Han origin.

 Novgorod and Muscovy

+As early as the 11th century, the Novgorodians had occasionally penetrated into Siberia.
+In the 14th century the Novgorodians explored the Kara Sea and the West Siberian river Ob (1364).
+After the fall of the Novgorod Republic its communications between Northern Russia and Siberia were inherited by the Grand Duchy of Moscow.
+On May 9, 1483, the Moscow troops of Princes Feodor Kurbski-Cherny and Ivan Saltyk-Travin moved to West Siberia.
+The troops moved on the rivers Tavda, Tura, Irtysh, up to the River Ob.
+In 1499 Muscovites and Novgorodians skied to West Siberia, up to the river Ob, and conquered some local tribes.

+Khanate of Sibir

+With the breakup of the Golden Horde late in the 15th century, the Khanate of Sibir was founded with its center at Tyumen.
+The non-Borjigin Taybughid dynasty vied for rule with the descendants of Shiban, a son of Jochi.

+In the beginning of the 16th century, Tatar fugitives from Turkestan subdued the loosely associated tribes inhabiting the lowlands to the east of the Ural Mountains.
+Agriculturists, tanners, merchants, and mullahs (Muslim clerics) were brought from Turkestan, and small principalities sprang up on the Irtysh and the Ob.
+Conflicts with the Russians, who were then colonising the Urals, brought him into collision with Muscovy.
+Khan Yadegar's envoys came to Moscow in 1555 and consented to a yearly tribute of a thousand sables.